1990–91 Detroit Pistons season

 The 1990–91 Detroit Pistons season was the 43rd season for the Detroit Pistons in the National Basketball Association, and their 34th season in Detroit, Michigan.
-The Pistons entered the regular season as both the three-time defending Eastern Conference Champions, the two-time defending NBA Champions, and looked to win a third consecutive title.
+The Pistons entered the regular season as both the 3-time defending Eastern Conference champions, and the 2-time defending NBA champions, after defeating the Portland Trail Blazers in five games in the 1990 NBA Finals, and looked to win a third consecutive title.

+Season summary

+Regular season

-The Pistons posted a nine-game winning streak in November as they finished the first month of the regular season with a 13–2 record.
-However, they would lose six of their next seven games in early December, but held a 34–15 record at the All-Star break.
-Midway through the season, the Pistons won eleven consecutive games, finishing in second place in the Central Division with a 50–32 record, eleven games behind the Chicago Bulls, and earning the third seed in the Eastern Conference.
+The Pistons posted a nine-game winning streak in November as the team finished the first month of the regular season with a 13–2 record.
+However, the team lost six of their next seven games in December, but posted an 11-game winning streak between December and January, and later on held a 34–15 record at the All-Star break.
+Despite a five-game losing streak between February and March, the Pistons finished in second place in the Central Division with a 50–32 record, eleven games behind the Chicago Bulls, and earned the third seed in the Eastern Conference.
+The team qualified for the NBA playoffs for the eighth consecutive year.

-Joe Dumars averaged 20.4 points and 5.5 assists per game, while Isiah Thomas averaged 16.2 points, 9.3 assists and 1.6 steals per game, but only played just 48 games this season due to a wrist injury, and sixth man Mark Aguirre provided the team with 14.2 points and 4.8 rebounds per game off the bench.
+Joe Dumars averaged 20.4 points and 5.5 assists per game, while Isiah Thomas averaged 16.2 points, 9.3 assists and 1.6 steals per game, but only played just 48 games due to a wrist injury, and sixth man Mark Aguirre provided the team with 14.2 points and 4.8 rebounds per game off the bench.
 In addition, James Edwards contributed 13.6 points per game, while Vinnie Johnson contributed 11.7 points and 3.3 assists per game off the bench, and Bill Laimbeer provided with 11.0 points and 9.0 rebounds per game.
-Meanwhile, Dennis Rodman averaged 8.2 points, led the team with 12.5 rebounds per game, and was named the NBA Defensive Player of the Year for the second consecutive year, and John Salley averaged 7.4 points, 4.4 rebounds, and led the team with 1.5 blocks per game also off the bench.
+Meanwhile, Dennis Rodman averaged 8.2 points, led the team with 12.5 rebounds per game, and was named the NBA Defensive Player of the Year for the second consecutive year, and John Salley averaged 7.4 points, 4.4 rebounds and 1.5 blocks per game also off the bench.

-During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Thomas and Dumars were both selected for the 1991 NBA All-Star Game, as members of the Eastern Conference All-Star team, although Thomas did not participate due to injury.
+During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Thomas and Dumars were both selected for the 1991 NBA All-Star Game, as members of the Eastern Conference All-Star team, although Thomas did not participate due to his wrist injury.
 Dumars was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team, while Rodman was selected to the NBA All-Defensive First Team.

-In the 1991 NBA playoffs, the Pistons lost Game 1 at home, 103–98 to the 6th-seeded Atlanta Hawks in the Eastern Conference First Round, but won the series 3–2.
-In the Eastern Conference Semi-finals, they trailed 2–1 to Larry Bird and the Boston Celtics, then won the series, 4–2.
-This put the Pistons in their fifth consecutive Eastern Conference Finals, where they would be swept by the Bulls, and be denied a fourth consecutive appearance in the NBA Finals.
-The Bulls would reach the NBA Finals for the first time, and defeat the Los Angeles Lakers in five games, winning their first ever NBA championship.
+Thomas finished in 13th place in Most Valuable Player voting, while Dumars finished in 15th place; Dumars also finished in fourth place in Defensive Player of the Year voting, and head coach Chuck Daly finished in seventh place in Coach of the Year voting.

+The Pistons finished second in the NBA in home-game attendance behind the Charlotte Hornets, with an attendance of 879,614 at The Palace of Auburn Hills during the regular season.